N0tA1dan/C/README.md

 # Introduction

 What is C?
-C is a programming language designed in the 70's at bell labs by Ken thompson and Dennis Ritchie and was designed as a lower level systems (not low-level language but **lower**) with an easy to use interface that compiles to assembly.
-It influcened the usage of curly-brace style syntax that many languages to this day have adopted.
-It's a very powerful language that is still used in the industry for small areas of work such as: compiler design, embedded system development, operating system development and malware.
+C is a statically-typed procedural programming language designed in the 1970's at bell labs by Ken thompson and Dennis Ritchie and was designed as a lower level systems programming language (not low-level language but **lower**) with an easy to use interface that compiles to assembly.
+It's syntax influenced the usage of curly-brace style code that many languages to this day have adopted.
+It's a very powerful language that is still used in the industry for small areas of work such as: compiler design, embedded system development, operating system development, malware and more.

 # Upsides